flexera-public/policy_templates/cost/google/recommender/README.md

 ## Input Parameters

 - *Email Addresses* - Email addresses of the recipients you wish to notify.
 - *Recommenders* - Google Recommenders to report on.
 Only selected options will be reported on.
+At least one recommender needs to be selected; otherwise, no incident will be raised.
 - *Minimum Savings Threshold* - Minimum potential savings required to generate a recommendation.
 - *Allow/Deny Projects* - Whether to treat Allow/Deny Projects List parameter as allow or deny list.
 Has no effect if Allow/Deny Projects List is left empty.
 - *Allow/Deny Projects List* - Filter results by project ID/name, either only allowing this list or denying it depending on how the above parameter is set.
 Leave blank to consider all projects